Glass frog: Camouflage

 The evolutionary advantage of a partly clear skin and an opaque back was a mystery, as it did not seem to be effective as camouflage.
-It was found that the colour of the frog's body changed little against darker or lighter foliage, but the legs were more translucent and consequently changed in brightness.
+The colour of the frog's body changes little against darker or lighter foliage, but the legs were more translucent and consequently changed in brightness.
 By resting with the translucent legs surrounding the body, the frog's edge appears softer, with less brightness gradient from the leaf to the legs and from the legs to the body, making the outline less noticeable.
 This camouflage phenomenon, in which the frog's edges are softened to match the relative brightness of its surroundings, is referred to as edge diffusion.
-Herpetology researchers study the pros and cons of transparency in glass frogs, it was established that the transparency offers more than regular color changes in the skin itself through limited pigments.
-Experiments with computer-generated images and gelatine models of opaque and translucent frogs found that the translucent frogs were less visible, and were attacked by birds significantly less often.
-Photographs of the frogs were taken both at nighttime and during the day, results showed little to no visibility of the frogs on any leaves in the daytime or nighttime.
+Herpetology researchers study the pros and cons of transparency in glass frogs, the transparency was established to offer more than regular color changes in the skin itself through limited pigments.
+Experiments with computer-generated images and gelatine models of opaque and translucent frogs found that the translucent frogs were less visible and were attacked by birds significantly less often.
+Photographs of the frogs were taken both at night and during the day; results showed little to no visibility of the frogs on any leaves in the daytime or nighttime.
 It was found in 2022 that these frogs have the ability to conceal red blood cells concentrated inside their livers, increasing transparency when they are vulnerable.
 While this would cause massive clotting in most animals (including humans), glass frogs are able to regulate the location, density, and packing of red cells without clotting.
 The findings could advance medical understanding of dangerous blood clotting.